- What is the Ethereum Dencun update?

 Proto-Danksharding and Blob Transfer Transactions

-As a new transaction format introduced in Danksharding, Binary Large Object (BLOB) refers to large packets of data integrated into the Ethereum network to increase overall transaction throughput.
-These “blobs” consist of additional information temporarily stored in the Ethereum consensus layer, facilitating a more cost-effective and accessible solution to reduce the overall cost of gas.
+As a new transaction format introduced in Danksharding, a binary large object (BLOB) refers to large data packets integrated into the Ethereum network to increase overall transaction throughput.
+These “blobs” consist of additional information temporarily stored in the Ethereum consensus layer, which contributes to a more economical and accessible solution to reduce overall gas costs.

 Blob transactions essentially allow the sender of a transaction to attach a large piece of data, similar to how large files are attached to emails before they are sent.
 This ultimately frees up more space for transaction data in the protocols rollup, which will make transactions more accessible in the long term by lowering the fees for hosting data on Ethereum.